rozbrajaczpoziomow/ya-twitch-tag-bot/README.md

 ^prefix
 	- sends you the prefix that you just used to send this command
 ^prefix set [prefix...]
-	- if admin - sets the prefix to whatever you specify (can be empty)
+	- if admin - sets the prefix to whatever you specify (can be empty - probably not a great idea though)
 	- otherwise - too bad

 ^admin add <username>